simoneas02/2017-goals/README.md

 <hr>

 ## Starting new job
-I'm looking for new job where I can to pratice my new skills
+<s>I'm looking for new job where I can to pratice my new skills</s>

 <hr>